melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 directory to your `PATH` (which you can of course later revert back if that's undesired).
 Installing with `brew cask` is another option and then the `PATH` variable is not updated.

+Refer to the [Installation guide](TODO: add link) and [Getting started](TODO: add link) for more information.

 ### Docker

-Docker doesn't really belong in the list of Python environment management tools but it comes in handy to enable reproducibility when it's not just Python packages play a role in the environment.
+Docker doesn't really belong in the list of Python environment management tools but it comes in handy to enable reproducibility when not only Python packages play a role in the environment.
 An example could be a deep learning setup where Keras uses Tensorflow which runs so much faster with GPU acceleration with CUDA.
 Keras and Tensorflow can be installed as Python packages but not CUDA.